 - This will not count

-- The consumer needs to make the timely payments for a minimum of three months
+- The consumer needs to make timely payments for a minimum of three months

 - Whether they pay more than the minimum monthly payment does not matter

-- But the minimum payment of the $100 per months needs to be paid for the next three consecutive months in order for this borrower to meet the qualifying requirements in qualifying for FHA Loan With Judgment
+But the minimum payment of the $100 per month needs to be paid for the next three consecutive months in order for this borrower to meet the qualifying requirements in qualifying for FHA Loan With Judgment.

 Qualifying For FHA Loan With Judgment And What Are Judgments?

 A judgment is a court order favoring the plaintiff against the defendant.

 - The plaintiff is the party that sues a debtor for a breach of contract or agreement